cuttle-cards/cuttle/docs/setup-development.md

 Then, hit cmd+shift+p or ctrl+shift+p, and then enter `Debug: Attach to node process` in the top window opened, to select the process you want to watch.

-You will be able to utilize many standard debugging features, such as setting breakpoints by clicking line numbers, stepping in and over function, and watching variables.
+You will be able to utilize many standard debugging features, such as setting breakpoints by clicking line numbers, stepping in and over functions, and watching variables.
 For details, please refer to the [documentation](https://code.visualstudio.com/docs/editor/debugging).

 #### Linting (Formatting)